jamestharpe/jamestharpe.com/content/serverless-typescript-getting-started.md

 "test": "mocha -r ts-node/register ./**/*.spec.ts"
 ```

 This tells `npm` to alias `npm test` to `mocha -r ts-node/register ./**/*.spec.ts` which in turn runs `mocha` with the `-r` flag to require the `ts-node/register` module which registers the TypeScript compiler for `.ts` (and other) files.
-The final argument of `./**/*.spec.ts` tells Mocha files ending with `.spec.ts` contain the tests to be run.
+The final argument of `./**/*.spec.ts` tells Mocha that files ending with `.spec.ts` contain the tests to be run.

-## What's Next?
+## What's Next

-That's everything you need to know to start a Serverless Framework project with TypeScript.
+That's everything you need to know to start a basic Serverless Framework project with TypeScript.
 In an up-coming article, I'll apply this knowledge to write a simple service for accepting form submissions from a static [Hugo](/tools/hugo/) website.